zzzprojects/docs/eval-expression.net/pages/documentations/eval-compile.md

 ## Conclusion

-In conclusion, you can call the `Compile` method in 24 different ways, but if you understand the concept, they all look very similar, and we can resume them to this: Do you want to use the `Compile` method:
+In conclusion, you can call the `Compile` method in 24 different ways, but if you understand the concept, they all look very similar, and we can sum them up like this: Do you want to use the `Compile` method:

 - With an instance or a global context
 - With or without a delegate/parameter type